For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 Fun and functional.
 These teeny-tiny bowls are perfect for housing ingredients and toppings for serving or grabbing a midnight snack.
 When not in use, your giftee can stack them up and display them on their immaculate shelves.

-Paper napkins just can’t measure up to the elegance of subtly embroidered napkins.
-This set of four features blue embroidery that will match their favorite dinnerware and impress their guests.
+Paper napkins just can’t measure up to the elegance of embroidered ones.
+This vibrant set of cocktail napkins is sure to impress their guests and liven up a table.

 “I like a design mobile.
 It’s something I think people wouldn’t buy for themselves, but adds an instant spark to any room,” Lin explains.
 This rainbow mobile is an easy to way to brighten up a dull corner of their home.